lizhanmit/learning-notes/kafka-note/kafka-note.md

 Apache Kafka is publish-subscribe, high-throughput, distributed messaging system.

----
+Kafka scales very well in a horizontal way without compromising speed and efficiency.

+Kafka is distributed, partitioned, replicated, and commit-log-based.

+Two directives or purposes of Kafka:

+- Not block the producers (in order to deal with the back pressure).
+- Isolate producers and consumers.

-## Application Scenarios
+Application scenarios:

 - messaging system
 - web analytics - clickstream
-- operational monitoring - e.g. manufacturing facility, sensor data
+- operational monitoring - e.g. manufacturing facility, sensor data.
 - log collection
-- stream processing - e.g. alerting abnormal usage when using credit card
+- stream processing - e.g. alerting abnormal usage when using credit card.

 ---